 - a.
 The District contracts with a certified public accountant to manage the checking accounts and investment funds of the District. - b.
-The administrative assistant opens the mail and receives checks, permit fees payments, monthly bills and invoices at the District office.
+The office administrator opens the mail and receives checks, permit fees payments, monthly bills and invoices at the District office. - i.
+The office administrator copies escrow checks and permit fees payments, enters them into a spreadsheet, copies checks, deposits them, and attaches deposit slips to the spreadsheet;

-- The administrative assistant copies escrow checks and permit fees payments, enters them into a spreadsheet, copies checks, deposits them, and attaches deposit slips to the spreadsheet; - ii.
-The administrative assistant opens invoices and places them in a folder for the administrator's review; - iii.
-The administrative assistant collects staff receipts for expense reimbursement, including expense receipts for credit card charges, or a weekly basis; - iv.
-The administrative assistant places per diem request sheets in a folder for the administrator's review. - c.
+- ii.
+The office administrator opens invoices, stamps with date and time received, and places them in a folder for the administrator's review; - iii.
+The office administrator collects staff receipts for expense reimbursement, including expense receipts for credit card charges, or a weekly basis; - iv.
+The office administrator places per diem request sheets in a folder for the administrator's review. - c.
 Receipts are reviewed and approved by the administrator and invoices are reviewed and approved by the administrator and Treasurer. - d.
 The administrator reviews the Excel spreadsheet prepared by the administrative assistant, listing vendor, invoice number, invoice amount and general ledger coding; a list of deposits with coding and a list of credit card charges with coding, and emails this information to the accountant. - e.
 The accountant prepares checks pursuant to these recommendations to pay the monthly bills. - f.
-Payroll is processed through a third party payroll service.
+Payroll is processed through a third-party payroll service.
 The administrator submits employee hours to the payroll service for each pay period.
 The payroll service prepares payroll on a semi-monthly basis by direct deposit and is responsible for all tax filing requirements, tax forms, and PERA payments or filing requirements. - g.
 The accountant prepares a monthly treasurer's report that includes a listing of bills to be paid and tracks account balances.
 The accountant also prepares an internal report for the treasurer. - h.
-The administrator reviews the treasurer's report and distributes the report to the Board of Managers for the review prior to the Board's monthly meeting. - i.
+The administrator reviews the treasurer's report and distributes the report to the Board of Managers for their review prior to the Board's monthly meeting. - i.
 The treasurer also reviews the bills to determine whether to recommend payment.
 All bills are available for review by any member of the Board of Managers on request. - j.
 The treasurer reviews the treasurer's report for accuracy prior to presentation to the Board of Managers. - k.
 At the monthly Board meeting, the treasurer presents the treasurer's report.
 The Board of Managers receives and discusses, as necessary, the treasurer's report, then authorizes payment of the monthly bills as presented in the check register. - l.
 Following Board authorization to pay the bills, the administrator mails payment to vendors as authorized. - IV.
 Spending Authority.
-All expenditures by the District must be approved in advance by the Board, except that the Board by resolution may delegate to the administrator the authority to bind the District, with or without countersignature, to a purchase of goods or services, or to enter into a contract for same, when the cost thereof does not exceed \$10,000 or under other specified conditions.
+All expenditures by the District must be approved in advance by the Board, except that the Board by resolution may delegate to the administrator the authority to bind the District, with or without countersignature, to a purchase of goods or services, or to enter into a contract for same, up to a cost limit established by the Board's resolution, or under other specific conditions - a.
+The administrator may not purchase any real estate or easements on real estate without prior authorization for the Board of Managers. - V. Automated Clearing House (ACH) Payments.
+The Board by resolution may authorize regular payments to established District vendors through Automated Clearing House (ACH) electronic payments.
+Such payments authorized by Board resolution do not require prior approval but shall appear in the monthly Treasurer's Report as an identified monthly expense.